norikra/norikra.github.io/cli-norikra.md

 To specify sizes of each threads, use `--*-threads=NUM` options.

+### Jetty threads

+Jetty requires threads more than CPU cores.
+If you execute Norikra on 4 CPU cores server, specify `--rpc-threads` and `--web-threads` more than 4.

 ## <a name="jvm_options"></a>JVM Options

 `norikra start` commands passes following `-X` options into its JVM.